The Home Loan Process

-Applying for a home loan can be a stressful process that often involves tons of paperwork, time, and money.
+Applying for a home loan can be stressful and often involves tons of paperwork, time, and money.
 There are a lot of mortgage options to choose from as well as many documents needed to apply for a mortgage.

 Step one: Pre-Approval